Trump cites Chicago to say gun control laws don't work. Researchers disagree.

-Once again, President Donald Trump pointed to Chicago crime to say that stricter gun laws wouldn't necessarily stop the spate of mass shootings or gun violence across the country.
+Once again, President Donald Trump pointed to Chicago's crime rate to say that stricter gun laws wouldn't necessarily stop the spate of mass shootings or gun violence across the country.

 "Chicago is a disaster, a total disaster," he told reporters Tuesday during his stop in South Korea — two days after a gunman killed 26 people at a church in rural Texas.
-Trump was asked whether the shooter changed his position on gun control legislation.
+Trump was asked whether the shooting had changed his position on gun control legislation.

 That's because most of the traceable guns that are funneled into Chicago and used in crimes are actually trafficked in from other states, a report released last week by the mayor's office and the Chicago Police Department found.

-Chicago police tracing nearly 15,000 weapons recovered from 2013 to 2016 discovered about 40 percent originated from Illinois firearms dealers, while the remaining 60 percent came from out of state.
+Tracing nearly 15,000 weapons recovered from 2013 to 2016, Chicago police discovered about 40 percent originated from Illinois firearms dealers, while the remaining 60 percent came from out of state.

 Indiana, which borders Illinois, supplied most of the outside guns — about 20 percent, according to the report.
 Indiana is also home to gun shows where no background checks are required for firearms purchased from private sellers.